top of page

 Paper Bale.jpg

 Materials are provided by Canyonlands Solid Waste Authority and WabiSabi Thrift Store.
 The residency program is generously supported by the NEA's Grants for Arts Projects program and general operating support funding from the Utah Division of Arts and Museums.
-Thank you to the Moab Museum for donating admission for 2023 resident artists.
+Thank you to the Moab Museum for donating admission to resident artists.

 SolidWasteLogo.png